-For lending, for example, this should not refer to a run-off of the outstanding portfolio, but rather to the ability of households, corporates and governments to obtain similar loans from other providers.
+For lending, for example, this should not refer to a run-off of the outstanding portfolio or the transfer of that portfolio to a prospective buyer, but rather to the ability of households, corporates and governments to obtain similar loans from other providers.
 For deposits, it mainly concerns the financial, operational and technical capacity of alternative providers to offer deposit-taking services to the reporting bank's customers and not the transfer of the deposits to another provider as the consequence of an act by an authority or the receipt of compensation from the DGS.